 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act, also known as the CARES Act, a \$2.2 trillion economic stimulus bill was signed into law a result of the economic fallout of the COVID-19 pandemic.
-The College was awarded \$880,286 of funding under the Education Stabilization Fund, of which at least 50% was required to be reserved to provide students with emergency financial aid grants to help cover expenses related to the disruption of campus operations due to coronavirus.
-The College was also awarded \$440,143 of funding under the Education Stabilization Fund for the expansion of remote learning programs and enhancement of technology to support remote learning programs.

-The College has also been awarded \$276,522 from the PA GEER Funds (Governor's Emergency Education Relief Funds).
+Throughout the fiscal year, numerous revisions and additional funding was awarded under various updates to this relief act.
+The College ultimately was awarded \$6,656,417 of Higher Education Emergency Relief Funding (HEERF) under the Education Stabilization Fund, of which \$2,737,043 was required to be reserved to provide students with emergency financial aid grants to help cover expenses related to the disruption of campus operations due to coronavirus.
+The College has also been awarded \$276,522 from the PA GEER I Funds (Governor's Emergency Education Relief Funds), and \$167,656 of GEER II funds.
 These funds are to be used for the safe reopening of schools.
-The College has also applied for a number of County CARES funds that have been made available in Cambria, Huntingdon and Blair Counties.
+To date (June 30, 2021), the College has provided \$879,728 to students for emergency aid and has spent \$1,333,980 in HEERF and GEER's funds for institutional assistance.

 Our main goal throughout the pandemic has been to provide clean and safe facilities for our students, staff and visitors as well as to reduce the disruption of operations due to closures and social distancing guidelines.
-We are also focused on updating our on-line and distance education, remote learning and communication capabilities.
-The funding we will receive from these grants will in part be used for technical upgrades that will provide choices and options for students, faculty and staff to continue with education/Instruction and work responsibilities either in person or through remote processes.
+We are also focused on continually updating our on-line and distance education, remote learning and communication capabilities.
+The funding we received from these grants has been and will continue to be used for technical upgrades that will provide choices and options for students, faculty and staff to continue with education/Instruction and work responsibilities either in person or through remote processes.
+We are also using a portion of the Institutional grant funds to replace and upgrade the Air Handling units at our Main Campus to provide for safer, clean air circulation within the facility.